5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 	- **Pro**: Connects much faster to WiFi hotspots and performs better
 	- **Con**: Requires an alternative App to

-**Suggestion**: Use Ethernet during macOS insatallation.
+**Suggestion**: Use Ethernet during macOS installation.
 If you don't have access to Ethernet, add the correct AirportItlw.kext for the desired macOS version and disable itlwm.kext.

 ## Deployment
 ### If macOS is installed already
 - Put the EFI folder on a FAT32 formatted USB stick
 - Reboot from said USB flash drive for testing
-- If it works, place the EFI forder on the SSD of your Laptop
+- If it works, place the EFI folder on the SSD of your Laptop
 - Continue with Post-Install

 ### If macOS is not installed
 - Follow Dortania's [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer) to prepare a USB Installer
 - Once the USB  has been created, download the latest version of [**HeliPort**](https://github.com/OpenIntelWireless/HeliPort) and copy the .dmg to your USB Installer
-- Next, mount the EFI Parttion of the USB Installet (you can use [**MountEFI**](https://github.com/corpnewt/MountEFI) for this)
+- Next, mount the ESP of the USB Installer (you can use [**MountEFI**](https://github.com/corpnewt/MountEFI) for this)
 - Put the EFI folder on the EFI partition of the USB installer
 - Reboot from the USB installer
 - Install macOS